Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/pricingquantity.md

 The Pricing Quantity represents the volume of a given [*SKU*](#glossary:sku) associated with a [*resource*](#glossary:resource) or [*service*](#glossary:service) used or purchased, based on the [Pricing Unit](#pricingunit).
 Distinct from [Consumed Quantity](#consumedquantity) (complementary to [Consumed Unit](#consumedunit)), it focuses on pricing and cost, not *resource* and *service* consumption.

+## Requirements

-The PricingQuantity column adheres to the following requirements:
+PricingQuantity adheres to the following requirements:

 * PricingQuantity MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * PricingQuantity MUST be of type Decimal.